USAG Command Group

 Marcos E. Muñoz

 Fort Detrick, Maryland

-CSM Jordan's military schools include Primary Leadership Development Course (PLDC), Basic Noncommissioned Officer Course (BNCOC), Equal Opportunity Leaders Course, Advanced Noncommissioned Officer Course (ANCOC), Battle Staff Course, First Sergeant Course, and United States Army Sergeant Major Academy (USASMA) Class-59, Battalion Pre-Command Course (BN-PCC), The Inspector General Course, and Brigade Pre-Command Course (BDE-PCC).
+CSM Muñoz' military education includes the Primary Leadership Development Course (PLDC), Basic Noncommissioned Officer Course (BNCOC), Advanced Noncommissioned Officer Course (ANCOC), First Sergeant Course, United States Army Sergeant Major Academy (USASMA) Class-63, Battalion Pre-Command Course (BN-PCC), Army Recruiters Course, Station Commander Course, Combat Life Saver Course and the Maintenance Supervisor Course.

 Mark C. Dahlquist

 US Army Garrison, Fort Detrick

 Mr. Mark C. Dahlquist serves as the commander's day-to-day representative at Forest Glen Annex and represents the command with local governments and civic organizations.
 He actively engages with customers and oversees delivery of garrison services.

 Prior to his assignment as the manager of Forest Glen Annex, he was the regional installation support specialist assigned to Support Team Readiness with primary responsibility to Fort Drum, NY and USAG Miami.
 He joined the IMCOM, Atlantic Region team in August 2011 but has served within IMCOM since 2005 as a contract military analyst for IMCOM Northeast Region's Operation Division with focus on the Organizational Inspection Program and Contingency/Emergency Operations Planning.
 He later joined civil service in 2010 where he served as the region's airfields and mission command training centers subject matter expert.